 Crofton Parish are regularly reviewing government and Church of England advice regarding the Coronavirus COVID-19 outbreak.
 As restrictions are lifted we are trying to be as open as possible.
-However, as a multi-generational church, we face particular challenges in wanting to ensure that our more vulnerable members are kept safe.
-We are also trying to keep ‘open’ in some way to be able to keep serving our community.
+However, as a multi-generational church, we face particular challenges in ensuring that our more vulnerable members are kept safe.

 We recognise that we are all in a “trust moment”, where we need to learn anew how to walk with Jesus as we go through these uncharted times.
 What this means will be different for each of us depending on our individual situations, but we can be assured of Jesus’s desire to be with us.
 Like the Psalmist we can say: